This page provides information on the V-Ray Particle Map.

 Shift – Enabling this option changes the calculation algorithm.
 The particles do not contribute to the result color, instead they contribute to the coordinates of the sampling.
 The texture just returns the color of the Color map, in a point calculated by shifting the sampling point with an offset determined by the particles.
 This mode has no effect if no Color map is connected.
 The floating value specifies the magnitude of the shift.

-Per Age Color/Radius/Amplitude/Shift – When enabled, these options make the animation of the corresponding attribute based on the particle age, not the timeline itself.
+Per Age Color/Radius/Amplitude/Shift – When enabled, these options will make the animation of the corresponding attribute based on the particle age, not the timeline itself.